utep-cs-arch-classes/p3-lcd-lab-Canadian-Moose/canopus/README.md

-Project 2: Blinky Toy
+Project 3: Frogger
 ====================

-This program will connect to an MSP430 board in order to manipulate the LEDs and switches.
+This program will connect to an MSP430 board in order to manipulate the LED screen, switches, and buzzer.

 ## Features

-Upon running the program the red LED will brighten and dim.

-The program will also enable the p1 switch.
-This will control the state machine. <br>
-The green LED will change states from blinking at one second intevals to blinking the pattern for `SOS` if the switch is held.

-The function that contains the `SOS` blink pattern is also the function that has been converted to `Assembly` for this project.
+This is still a `work in progress` to be completed later.

 ## Credits